-The LL.M Program in Human Rights and International Law offers a rich, advanced course of study in areas for which Hebrew University Law School is internationally renowned.,
+The LL.M specialization in International Law and Human Rights program offers a rich, advanced course of study in areas for which Hebrew University Law School is internationally renowned.

 The program offers students a rich variety of specialized courses in the main fields of international law – international organizations, conflict resolution, the laws of war, immigration law, international criminal law etc. – and in key areas of human rights law – including multiculturalism, human rights and counter-terrorism and transitional justice.

 Our outstanding faculty, comprised of top academics and practitioners, teaches our courses. including past and present legal advisors to international organizations, members of international expert bodies, government and NGO lawyers such as the UN and the ICRC, and leading academics from Israel and abroad (including Prof. Malcolm Shaw – author of the world’s leading text book in international law).

 The program is taught in Jerusalem, a city with a rich history of peace and conflict.
 The program offers a unique experience to aspiring academics, lawyers and employees in the governmental and non-governmental sector.

 The LL.M. programs in English are open to law school graduates holding an LL.B or J.D degree who have a good command of English.
 Candidates are selected based on their law school grades, letters of recommendation and past academic work.
 For a full list of Admissions Regulations please click here.

 Candidates who did not previously study at an educational institution where the language of instruction is English must submit official TOEFL scores or IELTS.
 The minimum TOEFL score required is 95 on the Internet-based test.
 The minimum IELTS score is 7.
 The minimum Psychometric English subsection /Amiram exam score is 134.
 The minimum Amir exam score is 234.
 Lear more on how to meet English proficiency requirements here.

 Course of Study